Welcome to the Chairperson's Toolkit Help Section!

 Removing a Task: You can remove a task by clicking on the link to "Remove".
 When you click this link, a confirmation screen will appear.
 Once removed, a task will disappear.
 If you should mistakenly remove a task, you can add a new one to replace it.

-Printing: Click the "Print" button to print your checklist.
-All time blocks that are open will be printed.
+Printing: Click the "Print" button to print your calendar or checklist.

 Your Book Fair Homepage